 An MOT will ensure your vehicle meets road safety and environmental standards.
 If your vehicle meets these standards, it will pass its MOT, and be deemed fit for the road.
-MOT requirements are strict, but there are things you can do to increase your chances of driving away with a pass.
+MOT requirements are strict, but they are designed to protect you and other road users ensuring your car is safe to be on the road.

-You can avoid half of all MOT failures by carrying out simple maintenance at home.
+You can avoid some MOT failures by carrying out simple maintenance at home.
 Before your MOT, spend a little time checking your lights, horn, wiper blades and tyres.
 (We have more on this in our “How to prepare your car for its MOT” article.)

 Lights, reflectors and electrical equipment